amnich/amnich.github.io/_posts/2017-09-04-Access-your-profile-functions-more-efficient.md

 ---

 I have in my PowerShell profile a couple of functions that I use from time to time to update something automatically or to open a file quickly.

-But I use them not daily so I forget what I got there or what was the name of that function that I am looking for.
+Some of them are not used too often.
+I forget what I got there in the first place or what was the name of that function that I want to use right now.

 ## Prefix functions
-One option would be to use the same naming concept for all of them so you can find them better.
+One option would be to use the same naming concept for all functions inside our profile to find them better.

 For example prefix all with 'MY-'

 ```powershell